Elmira, Michigan

 Elmira (/ɛlˈmaɪrə/ el-MY-rə) is an unincorporated community in the U.S. state of Michigan.
 Located along M-32, the community is on the county line between Warner Township in Antrim County to the west and Elmira Township in Otsego County to the east.

-As an unincorporated community, Elmira has no legally defined boundaries or population statistics of its own but does have its own postal service with the 49730 ZIP Code.
+As an unincorporated community, Elmira has no legally defined boundaries or population statistics of its own but does have its own postal service with the ZIP Code 49730.

 Geography

 The rural community of Elmira is located within the Northern Michigan region about 4.0 mi north of the 45th parallel.
 The community is located within Antrim County and Otsego County.
 Most of the community is within Elmira Township in Otsego County with some development extending west into Warner Township within Antrim County.
 The community is located about 11 mi northwest of the city of Gaylord.
 Elmira sits at an elevation of 1243 ft above sea level.
 Some areas surrounding the community are included in the Gaylord unit of the Mackinaw State Forest.

 Elmira is centered along M-32 (also known locally as Underwood Avenue) about 1.5 mi east of U.S. Route 131.
 F-41, known locally as Alba Road, is a county-designated highway that runs just south of the community.
 In addition to Gaylord, other nearby communities include Alba and Lakes of the North to the southwest, Boyne Falls to the north, and Vanderbilt to the northeast.